 To verify that a Dentist is a Medicare Advantage Participating Dentist, you can use Delta Dental's online Dentist Directory at deltadentalmi.com/Find-a-Dentist.aspx or call (800) 330-2732 (TTY Users call 711).

-There is no coinsurance, copayment, or deductible for preventive dental services, radiographs, bridge relines and repairs or brush biopsy.
+There is no coinsurance. copayment, or deductible for routine dental services, bridges, brush biopsy, periodontics, oral surgery, relines/repairs to bridges and dentures.